forumone/behat-testing/tests/behat/README.md

 ### Troubleshooting for Selenium:
 1. Make sure that the hub/node can communicate with each other
+    a.
+The way to check this is to make sure that both parts of selenium grid can communicate
+    b.
+The nodeconfig.server.json is configured to be run from the vm
+    c.
+The nodeconfig.{environment}.json is configured to be run from the host
+    d.
+Make sure that the nodeconfig.{environment}.json has the correct host ip
 2. Disable firewalls to make sure that communication isn't impedded